 I stayed on at UCL (2004-2007) to do post-doctoral research, working on a project with Heather van der Lely and Franck Ramus where we investigated phonological impairments in children with SLI and dyslexia.
 In 2007 I took up a lectureship in the Division of Language and Communication Science at City University of London, and taught language development and developmental psychology to trainee speech and language therapists.
 I was awarded an Early Career Fellowship by the Leverhulme Trust in 2008-2011 to continue some work that I had started with Gary Morgan on deaf children’s sign language development.

 In 2011 I joined the Institute of Education as Senior Lecturer in Psychology and Human Development, and was promoted to Reader in 2013.
-In October 2017 I was promoted to Professor of Psychology, Language and Education.
-In 2011-2012 I was Programme Leader for the Graduate Certificate in Psychology, and in 2012 took over the leadership of the Masters in Special and Inclusive Education, which I led until 2016.
+In 2017 I was promoted to Professor of Psychology, Language and Education.
+In 2011-2012 I was Programme Leader for the Graduate Certificate in Psychology, and in 2012 took over the leadership of the MA in Special and Inclusive Education, which I led until 2016.
 Since 2017 I have been Programme Leader for the MA/MSc in Educational Neuroscience.
-I teach on most of the Master’s programmes in the Department of Psychology and Human Development, as well as on the Master’s in Literacy Learning and Literacy Difficulties in the Department of Learning and Leadership.
-I also supervise PhD and EdD students.
+I teach on most of the Master’s programmes in the Department of Psychology and Human Development.
+I also supervise PhD, DEdPsy and EdD students.